 Fast-forward to 1857, when Great Britain created the Office of Comptroller-General, modern auditing got its start.
 Sixty-four years later, the United States created the U.S. General Accounting Office (GAO).
 Now, this office has the same acronym, but, in 2004 its name was changed to the Government Accountability Office.
 The functions of both agencies are to track the use and movements of money that the British and U.S. governments use in running each country.

-Auditing isn’t perfect.
-In fact, several huge financial disasters have put the auditing guidelines in use during each disaster under an unwelcome spotlight.
+This practice isn’t perfect.
+In fact, several huge financial disasters have put auditing guidelines in use during each disaster under an unwelcome spotlight.
 These include the Wall Street meltdown of 2008 and the Enron collapse in the early part of this century.
 Thus, accounting systems have been in a constant state of evolution and change since their inception.

-Just as with types of accounting and classes of accounting certifications, auditors undertake several different types of audits.
+Just as with types of accounting and classes of accounting certifications, auditors undertake several different reviews.
 These include:

 Program results audits

 Examine organizations and companies to see if they have followed local, state and federal laws and regulations.
 The results of the organizations’ practices, as well as the compliance audits, may impact their financial statements.
-These audits are sometimes carried out at the same time as financial audits.
+These are sometimes carried out at the same time as regular reviews.